 Help then came from the neighbouring church of St Mark’s Battersea Rise.
 The Rev Paul Perkin had a vision to see growth in the area once again and sent a small group, headed by Irene & Peter Wolstenholme, to prepare the ground.
 In 2007 a group of 19 adults from St Mark’s, led by Patrick Malone, joined the existing congregation.
 Their number was added to over time by local residents and others keen to join the church family witnessing to Christ in the local area.

 Through relationships with the local community, as well as through its Sunday celebrations, weekly groups and community events (such as God Loves Battersea) St Peter’s sought to bring hope and lasting change to the diverse community that surrounds it.
 Over time it became clear that the building constructed in 1974 was no longer fit for purpose and in January 2014 demolition and construction began on a new church building, due to be completed in 2018 - click here for more info.

-During this construction period the church family has been blessed to meet for a brief period in York Gardens library and then in its current location – St Peter’s Centre.
-In the heart of the Winstanley Estate, the Centre has become a temporary home and a place of welcome and outreach.
-We look forward to moving into our new building, which will be a place of worship and prayer, mission and a blessing to the Winstanley Estate, Battersea and beyond.
+During this construction period the church family was blessed to meet for a brief period in York Gardens library and then in St Peter’s Centre.
+In the heart of the Winstanley Estate, the Centre was a temporary home and a place of welcome and outreach.
+In November we moved into our new building, which we hope will be a place of worship and prayer, mission and a blessing to the Winstanley Estate, Battersea and beyond.